kosua20/PtahRenderer/README.md

 # PtahRenderer

 A small software graphics renderer.
 Offline and online demos available on macOS and Linux (tested on Ubuntu).
 See [Programs](#Programs) for requirements and build instructions.
+Associated blog post [here](http://blog.simonrodriguez.fr/articles/18-02-2017_writing_a_small_software_renderer.html).

 ![](images/icon.png)